 Ventilation can be helped by understanding how air moves about.
 As air warms up it gathers a little moisture and will rise drawing in cooler air underneath, until that warms up and rises.
 This helps to draw air in from outside with the warm (dampish) air leaving through the vents close to the top of the garden shed walls.

-You will also find on most good quality garden sheds, such as 1st Choice Leisure Buildings that there are gaps in between the floor joists.
-These are there for a good reason and that is to allow air to circulate underneath the shed summerhouse garden workshop floor boards.
+You will also find on most good quality garden sheds and workshops, such as 1st Choice Leisure Buildings that there are gaps in between the floor joists.
+These are there for a good reason and that is to allow air to circulate underneath the shed summerhouse garden workshop floorboards.
 This helps to keep them nice and dry.
-Resist the temptation to board these gaps up to stop rodents getting underneath.
+Resist the temptation to board these gaps up to stop rodents from getting underneath.
 I accept that it makes a nice cosy place for these creatures but if you want to stop them getting under your shed floor you can use chicken wire over these open ends.

 By following simple guidelines you can extend the life of your garden shed quite considerably.
 The reduction in condensation created will make for a drier building.
 It will also help to keep your valuables from the garden drier and ready to be used, rather than ending up covered in mildew.